-A lightweight power supply to keep laptops and tablets charged up anywhere you go.
-The Sherpa 50 Recharger is easy to pack and light to carry so your gear now goes the same distance you do and quickly recharges from wall, car or sun.
-(Sherpa 50 will not power a MacBook Pro - use the Sherpa 100 or larger power pack instead)
+A portable power supply for keeping computers and tablets charged on the go.
+The Goal Zero Sherpa 50 Power Bank With Inverter is small and light, so your gear can now go the same distance as you and recharges quickly from the wall, car, or sun.
+(The Sherpa 50 will not charge a MacBook Pro; instead, use a Sherpa 100 or bigger power pack.)

 Sherpa 50 with Inverter Highlights

 50-watt hour lithium battery with USB and 12V outputs for phones, tablets and more - sidecar port for included AC inverter

 Lightweight and packable - weighs less than a bottle of water and airplane-ready to fit conveniently in any carry-on

 Charges up quickly from the wall with included adapter - pair with any Nomad Solar Panel to charge up from the power of the sun